Company Detail

 • Support for colleagues who are carers The Opportunity

-In the role of Deputy Data Protection Officer , here’s an example of what you’ll be doing to make an impact: • Informing and advising the organisation about their obligations to comply with the GDPR and other data protection laws
+In the role of Senior Analyst , here’s an example of what you’ll be doing to make an impact:

 To be successful in this role, you’ll ideally have…